ArkZ10/DM-Assignment3/README.md

 ### 2. Data

-The competition data must be present at `nycu-data-mining-assignment-3/` (already included in this repo), containing the `train/`, `test/` directories and `sample_submission.csv`.
+The competition data must be present at `nycu-data-mining-assignment-3/` (Need to be uploaded to this repo root), containing the `train/`, `test/` directories and `sample_submission.csv`.
 No other setup is required — all paths used by the code are relative to the repo root.